Loader

 Many people without taking suitable advice are opting for this route.
 As always we strongly advise you speak to your accountant or other suitably qualified tax advisor to ascertain your overall tax situation.

-Furthermore, mortgage interest can still be claimed as this is treated as a business expense.
+Furthermore, all the mortgage interest can still be claimed as this is treated as a business expense.
 Many people are opting for the limited company route purely for this option, which in itself may not be beneficial.

 The interest rates offered by many lenders for such purchases tend to be higher.
 So if the net rate you are paying after tax relief is still higher than what you would have paid anyway, than what’s the point?
+Thus it is important to utilise a suitable product option with an appropriate lender.

 As always, things change and so watch this space!
-At Max Mortgages we are here to help customers benefit from any criteria or legislation changes
+At Max Mortgages we are here to help customers benefit from any criteria or legislation changes when they happen.

 Ready to take the next step?
 Click Here